suncoast-devs/handbook/lessons/react-intro/lecture.md

 # How does our template help us use React Components?

-- Our template for React is inspired by `vite` which is a tool for generating web based projects.
+- Our template for React is inspired by `vite`, which is a tool for generating web based projects.
-- React Components can represent the **entire** web page, or be mixed in with static content of the page.
+- React Components can represent the **entire** web page or be mixed in with static content of the page.

 ```javascript
 return <p>Hello, World!</p>